The Most Popular Fundraising Idea

 Once Funds2Orgs has collected your shoes, they then sell the shoes to small business owners in countries such as Honduras and Togo with the goal of encouraging local economic growth.

 Your team should consider organizing a car wash fundraiser.
 Host it in the parking lot near your practice facilities and bond with your teammates while raising money!
+This is an easy fundraiser for kids to get involved in because they can take on several roles, such as washing the cars or collecting donations.

 As most people know, to host a car wash you’ll gather the supplies, set up shop in a high-traffic parking lot, and offer car washes to passersby.